DCHHV/HHV_SCA_Demo/README.md

 3. Connect the FTDI USB serial cable
 4. Open a serial terminal to the just created USB terminal at 9600 baud, 8n1.
 5. Press "RESET" button on the HHV SCA Demo board; text should appear on the terminal

+## Build your own
+All of the PCB sources for EagleCAD are available in the `eagle/` directory.
+The Gerber files are available in the `eagle/out/` directory and are named directly for use with OSHPark.
+Simply zip up the files and upload them.
+The Gerber files are also compatible with pretty much every PCB manufacturer as-is.
+A full BOM is also in the `eagle/` directory.

+The PIC _can_ be programmed via the on-board ICSP header by connecting a PICKit device which supports PIC12F1572.
+However, we do not recommend connecting directly to this and instead recommend programming the microcontroller out of circuit.
+Due to conflicting driving signals, there are two marked pads that must be cut for ICSP operation.
+These must be bridged back together for normal operation.

+The `HHV_SCA_Demo-production.hex` file can be directly written to the PIC12F1572.